Onboarding Nurses in Assisted Living

 American Nurses Credentialing Center (ANCC)

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of XX ANCC contact hours.
-Iowa Board of Nursing accepts ANCC contact hours for nursing continuing education requirements.
+The University of Wisconsin–Madison ICEP designates this enduring material for a maximum of 1.00 ANCC contact hour.

 Continuing Education Units (CEUs)

-The University of Wisconsin–Madison, as a member of the University Continuing Education Association (UCEA), authorizes this program for XX continuing education units (CEUs) or XX hours.
+The University of Wisconsin–Madison, as a member of the University Continuing Education Association (UCEA), authorizes this program for .10 continuing education units (CEUs) or 1.00 hour.